Skipton bus station

-Skipton bus station prior to redevelopment.

-Skipton bus station serves the town of Skipton, North Yorkshire, England.
+Skipton bus station serves the town of Skipton, in North Yorkshire, England.
 It is situated in the town centre, just off Keighley Road, and has eight stands.
-The main bus operators are Transdev Blazefield (operating as the Keighley Bus Company), Burnley Bus Company, Stagecoach Merseyside & South Lancashire and Kirkby Lonsdale Coach Hire.
-Services that are not sustainable on a commercial level are provided by North Yorkshire County Council (NYCC) minibuses.
+The main bus operators are Transdev Blazefield, (Note: Transdev Blazefield operates locally under the Burnley Bus Company, Harrogate Bus Company and Keighley Bus Company brands.)
+Stagecoach Cumbria and North Lancashire, and Lonsdale Buses; services that are not sustainable on a commercial level are provided by North Yorkshire Council (NYC) minibuses.

-National Express and Megabus also serve the bus station.
-Previously, Pride of the Dales, Pennine Motor Services and First Leeds operated services here.

 History

+Skipton bus station prior to its redevelopment.

-The original bus station was opened on 8 May 1950; it was named after Waller Hill Beck, which runs underneath it.
+The original bus station was opened on 8 May 1950; (Note: Old bus timetables can be found at www.timetableworld.com/timetables.php.
+Search for 'West Yorkshire Road Car' and find a timetable with 'Skipton' on it.) it was named after Waller Hill Beck, a stream that runs beneath it.

 A replacement was built on the same site, which opened in January 2009; North Yorkshire County Council and Craven District Council invested £1.2 million in the facility.

+Pride of the Dales, Pennine Motor Services, First Leeds, National Express and Megabus formerly operated services here.

 Services

-Skipton bus station is currently served by multiple routes and operators:
+Skipton bus station is served by multiple routes and operators; key routes include: